ory/elements/examples/react-spa/README.md

 ## React with Elements Example

-This is an example Preact project implementing Ory Elements.
+This is an example React project implementing Ory Elements.
 The project was scaffolded by [Vite](https://vitejs.dev/).

 ### Get Started